 - Underlying mental health disorders

 Veterans experience PTSD at higher rates than any other single group in the United States.
-PTSD has an enormous impact on quality of life and can make it even more complicated for veterans to transition to civilian life after service.
-Once they are out, many veterans find it difficult to cope with things like finding a new home or job, as it often makes their PTSD symptoms more difficult to manage.
-This leads many veterans to turn to drugs or alcohol in order to cope with symptoms of PTSD.
+In fact, PTSD has an enormous impact on someone’s quality of life.
+For veterans, it can make it more complicated for them to transition to civilian life after service.
+Many veterans find it difficult to cope with job placement or finding a new home post-service.
+As a result, these challenges often make their PTSD symptoms more difficult to manage.
+Thus, this leads many veterans to turn to drugs or alcohol in order to cope with symptoms of PTSD.

-Unfortunately, attempting to self-medicate with drugs or alcohol can lead many veterans to become addicted as, over time, substance abuse only makes PTSD symptoms worse.
-And when someone with PTSD tries to stop using, they may experience withdrawal symptoms which can exacerbate their mental health symptoms.
-Very often relapse is the result.
+Unfortunately, attempting to self-medicate with drugs or alcohol can lead many veterans to addiction.
+Over time, substance abuse only makes PTSD symptoms worse.
+Therefore, when someone with PTSD tries to stop using, they may experience withdrawal symptoms.
+This can make their mental health symptoms worse, and very often relapse is the result.

 Detox Withdrawal Timelines

-How long it takes to completely detox from drugs or alcohol depends on a number of factors and will vary from person to person.
-There are some general guidelines that can help you prepare for what to expect during detox.
+The drug or alcohol detox timeframe depends on a number of factors and will vary from person to person.
+There are some general guidelines to be aware of for what to expect during detox.

 - Anxiety and nervousness